-The forum on Just Governance for Human Security brings together people active in this struggle from more than 40 countries including diplomats, politicians, journalists, academics and civil society activists.
-Some come from countries under authoritarian rule, others from emerging or established democracies.
+Each year the forum on Just Governance for Human Security brings together people from over 50 countries grappling with such challenges - diplomats, politicians, journalists, academics, civil society activists and more.
 Everyone has the opportunity to share their own experience and learn from others.
 The agenda is shaped by the situations they face.

-The forum will also focus on the wounded memories which, unhealed, undermine every attempt to sustain peace.
-Many people have found Caux a safe environment in which to bring these wounds into the open, and develop an agenda for healing.
+The forum will also focus on wounded memories which, unhealed, undermine every attempt to sustain peace.
+Many people have found Caux a safe environment in which to address and acknowledge these wounds and develop an agenda for healing.

 Website - Social Media - Newsroom